IUENNA

 Project Overview

-IUENNA is an innovative initiative that advances digital methods in Austrian archaeology.
-By addressing complex cultural-historical questions, actively shaping Digital Humanities in Classical Studies, and ensuring long-term preservation of cultural heritage, IUENNA fosters sustainable knowledge management.
+IUENNA was an innovative initiative that advanced digital methods in Austrian archaeology.
+By addressing complex cultural-historical questions, actively shaping Digital Humanities in Classical Studies, and ensuring long-term preservation of cultural heritage, IUENNA fostered sustainable knowledge management.

-The project focuses on the archaeological micro-region of the Jauntal (Carinthia, Austria) and is funded by the Austrian Academy of Sciences' Go!Digital 3.0 program.
+The project focused on the archaeological micro-region of the Jauntal (Carinthia, Austria) and was funded by the Austrian Academy of Sciences' Go!Digital 3.0 program.

 Project Leadership